petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

 }
 ```

 This call provides the client with a token, which the client can use as a bearer token when requesting the resources from the `/dad/joke` route in the resource server.
 The client code doesn't need to worry about the location of the server it's requesting, as this information is encapsulated in the OAuth 2 application.
 In self-hosted environments it's declared in the OAuth application user agent's `client-extension.yaml` properties, as `.serviceAddress` and `.serviceScheme`.
 In LXC environments the resource server is controlled by Liferay, so no declaration of its location is necessary.
-This sets up authorization code flow for the client and resource server communication, so that all that's left is for the client to call the endpoint in the resource server. `DadJoke.js` fetches from the `/dad/joke` route like this:
+This sets up authorization code flow for the client and resource server communication, so all that's left is for the client to call the endpoint in the resource server. `DadJoke.js` fetches from the `/dad/joke` route like this:

 ```js
 React.useEffect(() => {